-Scott C. Esplin (firstname.lastname@example.org) is an assistant professor of Church history and doctrine at BYU.
+Scott C. Esplin (firstname.lastname@example.org) was an assistant professor of Church history and doctrine at BYU when this was published.

 Teaching the gospel of Jesus Christ, faculty members in Religious Education enjoy the opportunity to walk students figuratively across the sacred ground of scripture.
 However, literally studying on-site can bring additional power.
 “Inspiration comes easier,” President Boyd K. Packer counseled BYU faculty, “when you can set foot on the site.”
 Because of the increased blessing for teaching and scholarship associated with on-site experience, Religious Education has long ties to studying the sacred ground of the Restoration.